MysteryBlokHed/databind/docs/cli.rst

 What Can Be Compiled
 ----------------------

-Databind compiles Databind projects (see :ref:`Creating a Project`).
+Databind compiles Databind projects (see :ref:`getting_started:Creating a Project`).
 Databind will look for included files (``**/*.databind`` by default) and leave other files alone.